 The Citibank login is the same as the login for all other cards.

-For every purchase you make with the Citi Double Cash Card, you will earn 1% cash-back, which will accumulate into your account.
+For every purchase you make with the card, you will earn 1% cash-back, which will accumulate into your account.
 From there you can use the cash to redeem for statement credit at any time.

 However, the minimum redemption is $25.
 When you pay off your balances, you’ll earn an additional 1% cash-back.

-Does the Citi Double Cash Card have a 0% APR?
+Does the Double Cash Card have a 0% APR?

-What is the Citi Double Cash Card annual fee?
+What is the Double Cash Card annual fee?

 $0; there is no annual fee on this card.

-What is the Citi Double Cash Card foreign transaction fee?
+What is the Double Cash Card foreign transaction fee?

-The foreign transaction fee on the Citi Double Cash Card is 3%.
+The foreign transaction fee on the card is 3%.

-Can you use the Citi Double Cash Card for travel?
+Can you use the Double Cash Card for travel?

 Not really.
-You can only use the cash-back for statement credit on your Citi Double Cash Card.
+You can only use the cash-back for statement credit on your card.

 If you purchase travel on the card, then pay it off with cash-back, that could be considered “using it for travel.”
 However, the cash-back cannot be used in any other way.

-What’s the difference between the Citi Double Cash Card vs Discover it Miles Card?
+What's the difference between the Double Cash Card vs Discover it Miles Card?